darajnish/dell5577medisable/README.md

 $ ln -svf /usr/lib/systemd/system/wpa_supplicant@.service root/etc/systemd/system/multi-user.target.wants/wpa_supplicant@wlan0.service
 $ exit
 ```
 - Now, you can return back to the respective Arch Linux ARM wiki page to continue with the 7th step and skip the part about connecting with ethernet.
-Instead Turn ON your wifi hotspot before booting Raspberry Pi, and make sure to give internet access through the hotspot.
+Instead, Turn ON your wifi hotspot before booting Raspberry Pi, and make sure to give internet access through the hotspot.

 **Note: Use the official Raspberry Pi adapter to power the pi.
 Using an insufficient power supply will result in random, inexplicable errors and filesystem corruption.**

 Looking for the ip address of the Raspberry Pi to connect it using ssh is a tedious job.
-If you use a wifi router then you can go the router settings page through your browser and login to see the connected clients and find out the ip of 'alarmpi'.
+If you use a wifi router then you can go the router settings page through your browser and login to see the connected clients and find out the ip address of 'alarmpi'.

 However, if you have used other methods then you can install `nmap` on your linux distro (kali users already have nmap installed).
 First know your own ip address on the wifi, execute `ip addr`.
-This will list the interfaces, the interface name starting with 'wlan' or 'wlp' name is wifi interface and the ip address after the word 'inet' is what we're looking for (ex: 192.168.0.142/24).
+This will list all the network interfaces, the interface name starting with 'wlan' or 'wlp' name is wifi interface and the ip address after the word 'inet' is what we're looking for (ex: 192.168.0.142/24).
 Now we'll use the ip to probe other devices connected to the network.
 Just by replacing the last byte of the address with 0 (ex: 192.168.0.142/24 to 192.168.0.0/24) and probing using nmap will fetch the list of connected devices.
 ```bash
 $ nmap -sn 192.168.0.0/24
 ```
-Now, if you've connected just your laptop and Raspberry Pi connected to the wifi then the ip address other than your ip in the output is the ip  of the pi.
+Now, if you've connected just your laptop and Raspberry Pi to the wifi then the ip address other than your laptop's ip address in the output is the ip address of the Raspberry Pi.
-If there are many devices connected on the network, then you can power off the pi and probe using nmap and then power on and again probe using nmap, then simply compare the changes in the output to find out the ip address of the pi.
+If there are many devices connected on the network, then you can power off the Pi and probe using `nmap` and then power on and again probe using nmap, then simply compare the changes in the output to find out the ip address of the Pi.

 **If you've got a monitor connected to the Raspberry PI, you're easy to go and you must skip the stuffs about ssh and move to the next step.**
-Now, you can login on pi through ssh (install `openssh` if you don't have ssh client installed) if pi's ip is 192.168.0.184 by executing `ssh alarm@192.168.0.184` using password 'alarm'.
+Now, you can login on pi through ssh (install `openssh` if you don't have ssh client installed) if Pi's ip address is 192.168.0.184, by executing `ssh alarm@192.168.0.184` using password 'alarm'.

 - After completing the 10th step on the wiki, update the arch linux and install the required packages, password for root is 'root'.
 ```bash